- 1 Best Flushing Toilet Reviews (Updated List)

 Depending on your preferences, you may go for a toilet with an elongated bowl, or you can pick something with a round bowl.
 Elongated bowl shapes are more comfortable since they offer more space for your thighs; however, round toilet bowls are more compact, making them a better choice for those who have a much smaller bathroom.

 If you have a particularly small bathroom, you might want to be particularly careful about the rough-in dimensions.
 This measures the distance between the wall and where the water line starts (around the middle of the toilet).
-An average rough-in is 12 inches, which can fit every standard bathroom – but if your bathroom is smaller, then you may also opt for a 10-inch rough-in toilet.
+An average rough-in is 12 inches, which can fit every standard bathroom.
+On the other hand, if your bathroom is smaller, then you may also opt for a 10-inch rough-in toilet.

 Say you live in a house with many people, with the bathroom located near the kitchen or the living room.
 It would be very embarrassing if a loud flush happens every time you have guests in your home.

 To minimize the noise caused by the toilet flush, you might want to go for a gravity feed toilet with a quieter action.
-Pressure-assisted toilets are good when it comes to cleaning the toilet with one flush – but the sound is generally very loud and can sometimes be a big embarrassment.
+Pressure-assisted toilets are good when it comes to cleaning the toilet with one flush.
+However, the sound is generally very loud and can sometimes be a big embarrassment.

 Almost every toilet will have a layer of coating meant to protect it to some degree.
 Still, there are some toilets out there that have an extra “cleanliness” factor.
 For example, Toto has the SanaGloss while American Standard has the EverClean surface.